 Bronko Nagurski was one of the most notable players in the early days of the sport.
 He was inducted into the College Football Hall of Fame when it opened in 1951.

 His card was one of the early ones created by Nation Chicle in 1935.
 The vintage status of this card also adds to its value.
-If by some chance you happen to have this card, it could be worth as much as $60,000.
+If by some chance you happen to have this card because you knew it would be one of the best football cards to collect, it could be worth as much as $60,000.

 Namath was the 1965 rookie of the year.
 He led the New York Jets to their only current championship victories during his career.
 He was known for his success on the field as well as his personality in the media.